I lagged with this review which was from my visit on 6/17/2017… yea, a while ago.

 Yea, RaMain39 could have dumped the fried rice into a bowl, but they shaped it.

 I should also point out on a side note that chahan (fried rice) and miso ramen are one of the best remedies for a hangover, well, it is for me.
 That is how the owner of Habuya remembered me when she was a waitress at Koryu in Costa Mesa when I would stumble in on a Sunday afternoon.

 Luckily for me, next to our hotel in Myeongdong, there was a ramen shop, so I had to post the pics for you to be able to compare the two shops.

 Even before we walked through the door, the place looked legit.

-From the interior vibe to the bowl, everything just felt right and this was in 2010 which was 10 years ago when ramen in the United States was only popular amongst Japanese nationals, Japanese/Asian Americans, and cosplay otaku.
+From the interior vibe to the bowl, everything just felt right, and this was way back in 2010.
+That was ten-plus years ago when ramen in the United States was only popular amongst Japanese nationals, Japanese/Asian Americans, and cosplay otaku.